 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-There’s no denying canine obesity is a major health issue.
+OK, so you love your pup — no matter what size they are.
+You might even think a little extra fluff looks pretty damn cute (there’s truly no denying it).
+But there’s also no denying canine obesity is a major health issue.
 Obesity contributes to arthritis, heart and liver disease, diabetes, respiratory difficulties, heat stroke, some cancers, and more.
-And somewhere between 40 and 50 percent of domestic cats and dogs in the United States are overweight, according to several estimates.
+And somewhere between 40 and 50 percent of domestic cats and dogs in the U.S, are overweight, according to several estimates.
 When trying to help our pups slim down, humans often turn to reduced calorie diets.
 Unfortunately, these may not be the straightforward solution they appear to be.

 A study of so-called light or low-calorie pet foods performed at the Cummings School of Veterinary Medicine at Tufts University revealed a confusing variation in calorie density — that’s the calories per cup — and feeding recommendations among brands.

 Researchers found “low-calorie” dry dog foods making weight management claims had a huge range of recommendations.
 They ranged in calorie density from 217 to 440 kilocalories per cup, and the recommended intake ranged from 0.73 to 1.47 times the dog’s resting-energy requirement.

 Well-meaning dog owners following manufacturer guidelines might not see promised weight loss in their chubby pups — in fact, they might see weight gain — leading to frustration for people and ill health for dogs.

 Knowing and counting calories is a priority for weight management, according to board certified veterinary nutritionist Dr. Edward Moser, who spoke about the Tufts study and canine weight management.